Alam-Monir/Amazon-Price-tracker/README.md

 # Still in progress

-- A webpage for a GUI experience of the users
 - Linking the webpage to the python code
 - Uploading the code to the cloud
 - Making a feature to autoexecute the code everyday on the cloud